 |ACH/direct deposit||6-7 business days|

 You have the right to cancel all or a portion of your student loans and may do so by notifying us in writing within 14 days of your disbursement notice.

-If you withdrawal or do not attend class, you may owe a balance
+If you withdrawal from, or do not attend class you may owe a balance

-If you withdraw from all courses in any semester, we are required to calculate an amount of financial aid to return to federal programs.
-This may leave you with a balance owed to the university.
+If you withdraw from all courses in any semester, it is required that an amount of financial aid be calculated and returned to federal programs - this may leave you with a balance owed to the university.

 If you fail to attend class, your financial aid may be reduced or canceled.

 A hold will prevent disbursement of your financial aid.